NoaBm96/opsscool-docs/home-assignments-submission-guide.md

 1. Once branch select, click the "pull request" button.
 1. On the right pane you select your branch and on the left pane you select your personal repo master branch.
    > The selected "base repository" will always be *<your-user>/<repo-name>* as we will not merge to the base repo (the one you forked from) in this course.
-1. Under "Reviewers" in the right menu, you should put your reviewer username (user must first accept your invitation to collaborate otherwise the user won't appear for selection)
+1. Under "Reviewers" in the right menu, you should put your reviewer's username as this is how they will get notified on your changes
-1. Now click "Create pull request". the reviewer would be informed (usually by mail) that he needs to review this Pull request and you will be able to collaborate using comments.
+1. Now click "Create pull request". the reviewer would be informed (usually by mail) that they needd to review this Pull request and you will collaborate using using the comments within the Pull reuqest page.

 #### Making additional changes